hundrieser/hundrieser.github.io/_pages/about.md

 - What am I doing?
 - Describe research interests.
 - Include Email Adress.
+### What is still missing
+- The infamous SH logo.
+- List of talks
+- Additional details on Papers
+- CV should be added eventually

 All these details will follow.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->